How to Relieve Heel Pain in 4 Simple Stretches

 #2 - Stretch the Calf Muscle Against a Wall

 This calf stretch helps get rid of heel pain.
-Stand close to a wall and put your painful foot out behind you.
+Stand about two feet/half a metre away from a wall and put your painful foot out behind you.
 Place the foot flat of the floor.
 Bend the other knee and reach forward so both hands are on the wall.
 As you bend your knee, the painful foot should stay flat, and the leg straight, so you feel the stretch down the calf and to the ankle.
 Hold this for 15 seconds then deepen the stretch by bending your knee more.
 Count to 15 and stand back up straight.
 Take things slowly.

 Stretch the Calf Muscle